Wilmer Valderrama: Personal life

 Valderrama met Mandy Moore when she was 15, and they dated when she was "16 or 17".
 Valderrama later claimed that Moore had lost her virginity to him, which she denied.
 In 2004, Valderrama dated Lindsay Lohan, who was 18 at the time; he was 24.
 From 2010 to 2016, he was in an on-and-off relationship with Demi Lovato.
 The two met when Lovato was 17 and Valderrama was 29, though they did not begin dating until Lovato turned 18.
 Lovato later released the song "29" (2022), which was widely interpreted as a condemnation of Valderrama after the singer herself had turned 29, although Lovato did not confirm the inspiration and simply stated, "I feel like the song says it all".

 In January 2020, Valderrama became engaged to Amanda Pacheco.
-In December 2020, the couple announced they were expecting their first child.
 Their daughter was born on February 15, 2021.
-As of February 27, 2025, Valderrama and Pacheco are expecting their second child.
 Their son was born on July 11, 2025.

 Valderrama is a car collector.
 He has retained the original model 1969 Oldsmobile Vista Cruiser used in That '70s Show, purchased for $500 upon learning that the show was going to cease production.